Swan River (Western Australia): History

-The river was named by Dutch explorer, Willem de Vlamingh in 1697, after the famous black swans of the area.
+The river was named by the Dutch explorer Willem de Vlamingh in 1697, after the famous black swans of the area.
 Vlamingh sailed with a small party up the river to around Heirisson Island.
 A French expedition under Nicholas Baudin also sailed up the river in 1801.

-Governor Stirling's intention was that the name Swan River refer only to the watercourse upstream of the Heirisson Islands.
+Governor James Stirling intended that the name Swan River refer only to the watercourse upstream of the Heirisson Islands.
 All of the rest, including Perth Water, he considered estuarine and which he referred to as Melville Water.
 The Government notice dated 27 July 1829 stated "the first stone will be laid of a new town to be called 'Perth', near the entrance to the estuary of the Swan River."

 Almost immediately after the Town of Perth was established, a systematic effort was underway to reshape the river.
 This was done for many reasons: